our story and vision

 Hormone receptor positive (HR+) cancers, including breast, uterine (endometrial), and ovarian cancers are poorly addressed and result in over 75,000 deaths per year in the United States.

-HR+ cancers are driven by the binding of hormones (e.g., progesterone) to their partner receptors (referred to as “nuclear receptors”).
+HR+ cancers are driven by the binding of hormones (e.g., progesterone or estrogen) to their partner receptors (referred to as “nuclear receptors”).

-HR+ cancers are poorly responsive to immune oncology (“I-O”) therapeutics due to the inherent “cold” nature of HR+ cancers, lack of cell surface targets, and limited production of neoantigens.
+HR+ cancers are poorly responsive to immune oncology (“I-O”) therapeutics due to the inherent “cold” nature of HR+ tumors, lack of cell surface targets, and limited production of neoantigens.

 Nuclear receptors are a class of transcriptional regulatory proteins.
 We are focused on a subset of these receptors that are activated by hormones, in particular the progesterone receptor which is activated by progesterone.